MxCovert06/PyScan/README.md

 # PyScan
 A service scanner written in Python.
+Only uses TCP scanning and is for detection-lab purposes.